 27. Negotiate moving fees – suggestions would be negotiating taxes, tolls, mileage or fuel fees.

-29. You can sell moving boxes at Box Cycle
+29. You can sell moving boxes at Box Cycle, on Nextdoor or Facebook marketplace

-30. The Dollar Store has cheap plastic bins and cleaning materials for the
+30. The Dollar Store has cheap plastic bins and cleaning materials that are cheap and great for single use

 33. Make sure storage fees are prorated – you don’t want to pay for an additional month if you are only there for a few days over.